Decorator Pattern Tutorial

 define design pattern

-3. In the Define Design Pattern dialog box, specify the pattern name Decorator.
-Keep the file name as it.
-Click OK to proceed.
+3. In the Define Design Pattern dialog box, specify the pattern name as Decorator.
+Keep the file name as is and click OK to proceed.

 name decorator

-In this section, we are going to apply the decorator pattern to model a domain model of diagram editor.
+In this section, we will apply the decorator pattern to model a domain model of a diagram editor.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.